Guidelines for Faculty: Accommodating Religious Observance

 |Apr 23-May 23||Ramadan (Islamic month of fasting; most Muslims will continue daily activity, but suggested accommodations based on dietary restrictions are below)|

 |May 23-24||Eid al-Fitr (Islamic celebration at the end of Ramadan)|

 Participation in these rituals may affect attendance at classes or other campus events.

-The following holy days involve dietary restrictions that have implications for events at which food is served.
+- The following holy days involve dietary restrictions that have implications for events at which food is served.
 During times of fasting, you may also consider offering take-home exams or other alternatives that would allow students to engage in coursework during times of peak efficiency.
-Although Ramadan falls before the start of classes, students and faculty may be on campus for various activities, so we encourage sensitivity to those who may be fasting.

 Additional Holy Days